 How our growth and development scaffolding support choice and equity

-Following the introduction of Iceland’s pay equity law in 2018, I wondered how Palantir might confidently design a system of equal pay for the same responsibilities, not just at a fixed point in time, but throughout an individual’s tenure at the company.
-I also wondered how we could draw upon bias-interruption research to ensure that team members received fair and equal treatment when it came to career advancement and promotion.
+After Iceland’s pay equity law was introduced in 2018, I wondered how Palantir might confidently design a system of equal pay for the same responsibilities - one that wasn’t fixed at a static point in time, but one that applied throughout a Palantiri’s tenure with the company.
+I also wondered how we could utilize bias-interruption research to ensure that team members received fair and equal treatment when it came to career advancement and promotion.

-- A professional and organizational development (P.O.D.) structure for team members, which provides a peer-coaching framework instead of a traditional manager/supervisor relationship.
+- A professional and organizational development (P.O.D.) structure for team members that provides a peer-coaching framework instead of the traditional manager/supervisor relationship

-- A role-based structure (RBS) career path framework to help team members understand what kinds of behaviors add value to us as a company, how those behaviors evolve throughout the employee lifecycle, and how they will be recognized.
+- A role-based structure (RBS) career path framework that helps team members understand the behaviors that add value to us as a company; how those behaviors evolve throughout the employee lifecycle; and how they will be recognized

-Taken together, those three elements form the strategic core of our approach to become a human-centered company that is not dependent on any one person.
-By establishing and communicating a scaffolding for individualized career development across disciplines, we are able to create a set of shared expectations for growth and advancement that is not subject to the judgment (or biases) of a single manager or supervisor.
+These three elements form the strategic core of our approach toward becoming a human-centered company not dependent upon any one person.
+By establishing and communicating a scaffolding for individualized career development across disciplines, we are able to create a set of shared expectations for growth and advancement not subject to the judgment (or biases) of a single person - manager, supervisor, or otherwise.

-The rubric recognizes that there are multiple paths to a successful career, incorporates diverse experiences and strengths, and does not presuppose that advancement is intrinsically valuable to each individual.
+This rubric recognizes the multiple pathways to a successful career, incorporates diverse experiences and strengths, and does not presuppose that advancement is intrinsically valuable to each individual.

 The advancement process is initiated and led by each team member and is based on demonstrated behaviors documented by the individual and their two P.O.D. representatives.
 While the P.O.D. representatives provide support and feedback throughout the process, they do not lead it, relinquishing the assumption of a hierarchy in the relationship.
 Built-in checks and balances work along with the established pay grid to deliberately anticipate and mitigate individual discretion and bias.